OctopusDeployLabs/terraform-provider-octopusdeploy/README.md

 :warning: The `version` number specified in your Terraform configuration MUST match the version number specified in the Makefile.
 Futhermore, this version MUST either be incremented for each local re-build; otherwise, Terraform will use the cached version of the provider in the `.terraform` folder.
 Alternatively, you can simply delete the folder and re-run the `terraform init` command.

+## Create a New Resource

+The provider is currently undergoing migration from Terraform SDK to Terraform Plugin Framework.
+Ensure all **new** resources are created under the `octopusdeploy-framework` directory using existing resources within the `octopusdeploy-framework` directory as a guideline.

+All new resources need an acceptance test that will ensure the lifecycle of the resource works correctly this includes Create, Read, Update and Delete.

+Please avoid using blocks in favour of nested attribute types.
+Blocks are mainly used for resources migrated from SDK to maintain backwards compatability.

 ## Debugging
 If you want to debug the provider follow these steps!